Software Design Using C++

 means to copy

-function simply sends back a code of the data from the object.
+function simply sends back a copy of the data from the object's Info field.

 ListNodeClass is also told that it has a friend class named